robertfoss/memcpy.io/content/2017-06-02_android_imx6_modifier_support.md

 With modifier support added to Mesa and gbm_gralloc, it is now possible to boot Android on iMX6 platforms using no proprietary blobs at all.
-This makes iMX6 one of the very few embedded SOCs that needs no blobs at all to run.
+This makes iMX6 one of the very few embedded SOCs that needs no blobs at all to run a full graphics stack.

 Not only is that a great win for Open Source in general, but it also makes the iMX6 more attractive as a platform.
 A further positive point is that this lays the groundwork for the iMX8 platform, and supporting it will come much easier.